crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 }
 ```

-Nevertheless, using the boolean exclusive-or lets us combine these checks into one step.
+Nevertheless, by utilizing the boolean exclusive-or, we can combine these checks into a single step.
-Solidity doesn't have a built-in operation for boolean values, but we can still make use of it through inline-assembly.
-In doing so, we need to take care that both inputs are actually boolean (either 0 or 1), as the xor operation works bitwise and isn't restricted to boolean values.
+While Solidity doesn't permit the `xor` operation for boolean values, it can still be employed through inline-assembly.
+While doing so, it is crucial to ensure that both inputs are genuinely boolean (either `0` or `1`), as the xor operation functions bitwise and is not limited to only boolean values.

 ```solidity
 function checkedAddInt3(int256 a, int256 b) public pure returns (int256 c) {